ozfortress/ozfortress_docs/docs/rules/infractions.md

 None currently.

 ## Ban Probations
 Players who have served their ban will automatically have a 12 month probation period applied.
 Within this period, offences carry higher points and more severe penalties.
 All typical Ban Levels are observed by these probationary changes, as such 60 points will instantly incur a 1 Year Competitive and Community Ban.
+Please note that players currently serving a ban are also considered "in probation", but their probation will only be served out 12 months after their ban expires.

 The differences for those serving probations are outlined below:

 + Tier 1 infractions are doubled, and will incur 20 points.
 + Tier 2 infractions are multiplied by 1.5x, and will incur 30 points.
 + Tier 3 infractions are doubled, and will instantly incur 60 points.

+## Public Behaviour Panel members
+Not every member of our Behaviour Panel are currently public, however, you can view the public members [here](https://docs.ozfortress.com/info/staff/#public-behaviour-panel-members).